Rotorua (electorate): Population centres

+The current Rotorua electorate is positioned in the Bay of Plenty region in the central North Island.
+It is dominated by the town of Rotorua, and also contains the Eastern Bay of Plenty towns of Kawerau, Murupara and Galatea, the last two of which are located on the outskirts of Te Urewera National Park.
+In 2008, its boundaries were extended to the geographical bay, with the addition of coastline stretching from a cluster of rural towns including Pukehina and Maketu to the outskirts of Te Puke.
+In the 2025 boundary review, the electorate expanded northward to the outskirts of Tauranga with the Tauranga Eastern Link forming part of the northern boundary.
+Initial proposals saw the rural towns of the Kaimai Range added to the electorate, though this was reverted after public consultation.

 Demographics

 Over forty per cent of the population of Rotorua is under the age of thirty, much of this because 37% of the electorate's residents are Māori, who are on the whole younger than the national average (22.7 years old versus a national average of 35.9).
 There are also fewer voters earning over $30,000 per year, with the majority of workers coming from working class and semi-skilled professionals.
 Rotorua also has more unemployed people (6.5%) than most electorates, being ranked 52nd in the nation.

 The country quota applied until 1945 and the Rotorua electorate was initially classed as fully rural.
 Based on the 1926 New Zealand census, the 1927 Electoral Redistribution determined that 24% of the electorate's population was urban.
 Based on the 1936 census, the 1937 Electoral Redistribution determined that 36% of the electorate's population was urban.

-The current Rotorua electorate is positioned in the Bay of Plenty region in the central North Island.
-It is dominated by the town of Rotorua, and also contains the Eastern Bay of Plenty towns of Kawerau, Murupara and Galatea, the last two of which are located on the outskirts of Te Urewera National Park.
-In 2008, its boundaries were extended to the geographical bay, with the addition of coastline stretching from a cluster of rural towns including Pukehina and Maketu to the outskirts of Te Puke.